Cybersecurity

 89 / 100

-89) What is the main purpose of a Public Key Infrastructure (PKI)?
+89) What is the primary goal of a disaster recovery plan?

 90 / 100